 - Over 40% of prostate cancers occur before the age of 65

 - Aggressive prostate cancers tend to develop earlier

 - Prostate cancer shows no symptoms until it is advanced and difficult to cure

 - Having an annual PSA test and tracking the results lets men see if their PSA trend is rising, which is an early indication of possible prostate cancer

 - If cost is an issue, men can have a PSA test from the same lab their doctor likely uses for less than $40.00.
 Men receive the test results directly, usually within three days.
 Locate a lab and schedule a test at the following link: Schedule a PSA blood test.

 Prostate Cancer Resources

-For over 25 years, PAACT has been providing reliable, unbiased information and support for prostate cancer patients, survivors and their doctors, companions and families.
+For over 25 years, PAACT has been providing reliable, unbiased information and support for prostate cancer patients, survivors, their doctors, companions, and families.
 The non-profit serves men who are newly diagnosed, dealing with recurrent, or metastatic or advanced.

 ProstateCancerInfoLink is a blog that provides ongoing, topical information about prostate cancer.
 It is a service of Prostate Cancer International.

 Founded in 1993, the Prostate Cancer Foundation (PCF) is the world’s largest philanthropic source of support for prostate cancer research to discover better treatments and a cure for prostate cancer.
 PCF pursues its mission by reaching out to individuals, corporations and others to harness society’s resources.